Professional drummer with MND needed a droppable backrest so that he could get onto his drum kit stool independently, so he can play at his leisure.

 The client has very limited movement and enjoys looking at different visual stimuli.
 A light weight frame was made which clamps to his over-wheelchair table, from which visual stimuli can be suspended.
 A battery-powered fan provides movement.

 A blind child requires a target that he can practice throwing a ball at, to develop his ability to identify the direction and distance of sounds in everyday life.
 The target emits a continuous sound so that the child can determine its location and a separate sound when he successfully hits it with a thrown ball.
 The target can be attached to any suitable place, including a football net, cricket stumps, etc.

 The special school has two types of body roller to provide deep pressure therapy as the children crawl between the rollers; both have no means of moving them safely.

 Stroke patients discharged from hospital often suffer from reduced manual dexterity and find it difficult to operate the locks and security devices fitted to their doors when they get home.
 To help assess whether patients might face such problems, occupational therapists at Amersham Hospital asked Remap to construct a working model of a door, […]

-Four dexterity aids were requested to help clients practise fine manipulations.
+Four dexterity aids were requested to help clients practice fine manipulations.
 The four aids were a ‘Tower of Hanoi Puzzle‘, ‘Buzzer and Wire“, ‘Nuts and Bolts‘ and a ‘Door Lock‘.
 The request was, that the small scale door that could be easily transported and positioned on a table top.
-The door was to have locks and handles […]
+The door was to have locks […]

 This project takes the form of a vertical board, ideal for use in an educational environment.
 Various different interactive elements can be easily fixed onto the board.
 The interactive display board will fold flat for storage and can be adjusted for distance and viewing angle.
 A Velcro tray can be slid into the guides and […]